-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 1.4 What is the regulators' general approach to ESG and the enforcement of the ESG framework in your jurisdiction?

 The MFSA has signalled its commitment to embrace and support the regulatory initiatives surrounding ESG under the European Green Deal and Sustainable Finance Action Plan, reiterating its drive to increase awareness of sustainable finance among the entities under its supervisory purview and ensure due compliance with the ESG-related regulatory framework.
-To this end, the MFSA has set sustainable finance as one of its priorities for 2022.
+To this end, in 2022, the MFSA set sustainable finance as one of its priorities going forward.

-Consistent with the approach being adopted at EU level, the MFSA aims to avoid a fragmented approach across sectors, looking at sustainability from a cross-sectoral perspective, underlining the need for coherence, and setting the right founding elements for such a fundamental structural shift in the financial landscape.
+Consistent with the approach being adopted at EU level, the MFSA aims to avoid a fragmented approach across sectors:

+- setting the right founding elements for such a fundamental structural shift in the financial landscape.

 In doing so, applying the principle of proportionality to the Maltese financial services sector is regarded as an important consideration that must be addressed locally in the context of ESG implementation.

-Given that the ESG regulatory framework is still at the development stage, and that –understandably – the industry will need time to adjust to relatively new considerations, the MFSA is focused on communicating with and educating the industry, with a view to enhancing businesses' overall commitment to ESG and sustainable finance.
-In future, it is reasonable to expect that the MFSA's focus will shift to compliance and enforcement.
+Given that the ESG regulatory framework is still at development stage, and that –understandably – the industry is still adjusting to relatively new considerations, the MFSA is focused on communicating with and educating the industry, with a view not only to ensuring compliance with regulatory requirements being imposed, but also – more importantly – enhancing businesses' overall commitment to ESG and sustainable finance.

 1.5 What private sector initiatives have been launched in your jurisdiction to complement the ESG framework?

-Private sector initiatives in Malta have generally been limited to commitments made by businesses on an individual and voluntary basis.
-The most prominent local initiative is the Malta Sustainability Forum (MSF), first organised in 2019 by a leading local bank, whose objective is to raise awareness on the topic of sustainability with the aim of empowering citizens to make conscious decisions towards a more sustainable economy.
+The first prominent local initiative was the establishment of the Malta Sustainability Forum (MSF), first organised in 2019 by a leading local bank, which aims to raise awareness on the topic of sustainability with the aim of empowering citizens to make conscious decisions towards a more sustainable economy.
 The MSF brings together prominent holders of public office, leading industry executives and activists to discuss the ways in which the 17 UN Sustainable Development Goals can be achieved in Malta through the provision of local and international perspectives.

+In 2022, 13 local business organisations announced the launch of a new alliance, called the Malta ESG Alliance (MESGA) – a private sector initiative aimed at tackling the ESG challenges that the Maltese community faces.
+The first ESG theme prioritised by MESGA is that of decarbonisation.
+To this end, members have embarked on different tangible and measurable projects with a view to reducing their respective carbon footprint.

 2 Scope of application